McPlayHD/LootrunStatistics/README.md

 ## Installation

+Download the latest version of the mod.
+(You can find it to the right under "Releases" or you can download it [here](https://github.com/McPlayHD/LootrunStatistics/releases/download/beta-v0.3/lootrunstatistics-0.3.jar) directly.)

 Put the compiled `.jar` file into your `%appdata%/.minecraft/mods/` folder.

 In order for the chest level range displaying to work you have to install Wynntils (https://wynntils.com/) by also placing it into the `%appdata%/.minecraft/mods/` folder.